MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtldelete.md

 Callers of the <b>Rtl</b> splay link routines are responsible for synchronizing access to the splay link tree.
 A fast mutex is the most efficient synchronization mechanism to use for this purpose.

-Callers of <b>RtlDelete</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the splay link tree is nonpaged.
+Callers of <b>RtlDelete</b> must be running at IRQL <= DISPATCH_LEVEL if the splay link tree is nonpaged.
 Usually, callers are running at IRQL PASSIVE_LEVEL.